danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/RichTextKit.md

 ## Repository

-For more information, source code, and to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/RichTextKit).
+For more information, source code, etc., visit the [project repository][Repository].

-## About this documentation

-The online documentation is currently iOS only.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.